-On day three, stroll through the districts of Campo Marzio, Ponte, and Regola for premium Italian shopping (or window shopping) and explore renowned European galleries.
+On day three, stroll through the districts of Campo Marzio, Ponte, and Regola for premium Italian shopping (or window shopping) or meander through renowned European galleries.

 Continue down this street, and you’ll arrive in Ponte, a district known for cobbled streets and local life.
-Ponte is a great place to find a quaint trattoria to enjoy lunch before an afternoon of gallery exploring.
+Ponte is a great place to find a quaint trattoria to enjoy lunch before an afternoon of visiting local galleries.
 Make your way to the street “Via Guilia” when you’re ready.
-Here you will find quaint shops, impressive palazzos, and the art district.
-From the Van Buren Contemporary Gallery to the Galleria Spada (15th-century art museum), you will find all kinds of galleries here.
+There you will find quaint shops, impressive palazzos, and the art district, perfect for browsing and picking up some unique souvenirs.

 Day 4: From Rome to Venice

-Travel from Rome to Venice by train on day four.
+Travel from Rome to Venice by train on day 4.

 It takes about four hours to get from Rome to Venice by train, so it’s a good idea to make this journey in the morning.
 You should pack some snacks or lunch to take on the train; there may not be a cafe on board.
 Arrive at Venice’s central train station in the afternoon and check into your accommodation.
 Be aware there are no cars in the city of Venice.
 The main form of transportation here is by boat, or you’re walking!
 So keep this in mind if you have heavy luggage and book accommodation far from the train station.

 Get acquainted with Venice on this first afternoon and wander through the district of Dorsoduro.
 A quirky, artsy district hosting novelty shops and is home to the Museo Leonardo da Vinci.
 In Dorsoduro, you will find endless eateries and quaint bars that offer competitive prices since this district doubles as a student neighborhood.